arslabs/MacMon/README.md

 ```

 * Hardware connections can be found in Hardware directory.
-* Arduino sketch (MacTempFan.ino) can be used for Adafruit Feather M0 and Arduino Nano without any modification.
+* Arduino sketch (/Arduino/MacTempFan.ino) can be used for Adafruit Feather M0 and Arduino Nano without any modification.